Financial-Times/origami/components/o3-editorial-typography/README.md

 ### Editorial detail styles

-o3 editorial component export a `Detail` component that can be used to style additional information in the editorial content.
+o3 editorial component exports components that can be used to style additional information in the editorial content.

 | Type             | Selector                                  | Description                                                                                                                   |
 | ---------------- | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |